2022 New York state elections: United States House of Representatives

-Elections for all 26 house districts in New York occured.
+Elections for all 26 house districts in New York occurred.
 New York lost a congressional seat following the most recent census.

-The congressional map that was going to be used for the cycle was ruled an unconstitutional Democrat gerrymander by a judge, so a new map was drawn by a special master that will be used this cycle.
+The congressional map that was going to be used for the cycle was ruled an unconstitutional Democratic gerrymander by a judge, so a new map was drawn by a special master that was used this cycle.

-District 3, District 4, District 17, District 18, District 19, and District 22 were all listed as a Tossup by at least one source.
+District 3, District 4, District 17, District 18, District 19, and District 22 were all listed as a tossup by at least one source.

+Democrats lost four seats by losing the 3rd, 4th, 17th, and 19th districts; however, Republicans only gained three, as they lost a seat through redistricting.

 New York State Senate

 Elections for all 63 state senate districts were held.
-This was the first election in which a new election map were used, as redistricting occurred after each census cycle.
-Despite having an Independent Redistricting Committee, the Democrat-dominated legislature attempted to pass a map that was called a gerrymandering by many, and a judge ultimately ruled that a new and fairer map must be drawn.
-The redrawn map will be used this cycle.
+This was the first election in which a new election map was used, as redistricting occurred after each census cycle.
+Despite having an Independent Redistricting Committee, the Democrat-dominated legislature attempted to pass a map that was called gerrymandering by many, and a judge ultimately ruled that a new and fairer map must be drawn.
+The redrawn map was used during this cycle.

-In the New York State Senate, CNalysis rated district 38 (Rockland County), District 39 (Dutchess, Orange, and Putnam Counties), District 43 (Albany, Rensselaer, and Washington Counties), and District 50 (Onondaga and Oswego Counties) in the toss-up category.

 Democrats held a supermajority in the state senate.
-CNalysis gives Republicans a 38% chance of breaking the supermajority.
+CNalysis gave Republicans a 40% chance of breaking the supermajority.
+Ultimately, Democrats lost one seat and maintained their supermajority.

 New York State Assembly

 Elections for all 150 state assembly districts were held.
 This was the first election in which a new district map, drawn by Democratic legislators, was used.
 However, a judge ruled that this map was unconstitutional, and that a new map had to be drawn by the 2024 election.

-In the New York State Assembly, CNalysis rated district 46 (Brooklyn) as a toss up.

-Democrats held a supermajority in the state assembly, and CNalysis gives Republicans a 24% chance of breaking the supermajority.
+Democrats held a supermajority in the state assembly, and CNalysis gave Republicans a 36% chance of breaking the supermajority.
+Democrats ultimately lost five seats and maintained their supermajority.